Kinds-of-Intelligence-CFI/GIBSONA/README_Control.md

-# Annotated-control-tasks-

-This battery has the same structure as the main battery.
+The *Control suites* follows the same structure as the *Main suites*.
 It contains control tasks that control for alternative explanations of performance on the main tasks.
 Not all tasks have control tasks.
+Some tasks have multiple controls, in that case numbers are added in place of the TaskVariationHand.